strawlab/MultiCamSelfCal/MultiCamSelfCal/README.txt

 images.

-- Edit configdata.m and put correct paths and all config constants you want here.
+- Create a new configuration file, in the configurations directory.

 - Important!
 Set the correct experiment name into expname.m.
+(TODO: NECESSARY???)

 - Run "im2pmultiproc.pl", check if it uses the right *.pm config.
 This perl script will create some temporary files in the working